lauthtom/dotfiles/linux-server/README.md

 ## To set the right output

-  * pact list short sinks ( list all available devices )
+  * pactl list short sinks ( list all available devices )
   * pacmd set-default-sink 1 ( set the right output

 ## Set it to default